Electronic and structural properties of Rh- and Pd-based kagome layered shandites from first principles: First-principles calculations

 At the F and L points, there are only four possible states $F_{1,2}^\pm$ and $L_{1,2}^\pm$.
 When combining the transformation properties under the point group irreps with the translational ones imposed by the F and L points, one can infer how the Bloch states localize on specific kagome atoms within a single unit cell.
 As shown in Fig.~\ref{fig:wfs_irreps}, the $F_{1}^-$ ($L_{2}^+$) and $F_{2}^-$ ($L_{1}^+$) states arise from contributions across all orbitals and are distributed over two of the three atoms, a result of the `mixed' nature of the van Hove points.
 In contrast, $F_{1}^+$ ($L_{2}^-$) consists solely of $A_g$ orbitals localized on a single atom, while $F_{2}^+$ ($L_{1}^-$) is composed exclusively of $B_g$ orbitals, also confined to a single atom.
 These are examples of `pure' type van Hove points.

 The phonon spectra of $M_3A_2$Ch$_2$ shandites exhibit distinct energy-dependent contributions from the constituent atoms.
 At low energies, the spectra are dominated by phonon modes primarily involving the motion of the heavier $M$ and $A$ ions, while at higher energies, the vibrations of the Ch ions become predominant, owing to their lighter masses.
 This behavior is illustrated in Fig.~\ref{fig:shandite_phonon_spectra} and Fig.~\ref{fig:shandite_Se_phonon_spectra}.
 A general trend is observed wherein certain phonon modes associated with the $M$ ions display dips at the $T$ point.
 Nevertheless, for most of the studied compounds, the phonon spectra remain stable indicating that no structural instabilities nor charge orders are predicted by DFT at ambient conditions.
 The sole exception is \RhSnSe{}, which exhibits an unstable $T_2^+$ phonon mode.
 We attribute this exception to a purely structural instability, as will be explained later.
+Moreover, the Bi-based compounds are also found to be structurally stable, providing further indications that it may be possible to synthesize these in the shandite structure.
 To probe how these predictions relate to the electronic degrees of freedom, we focus on materials featuring F or L states near the Fermi level and away from the $\Gamma$--T flat bands.
 These criteria are met by the materials \RhTlS{}, \PdSnS{}, and \PdPbS{}, as shown in Figs.~\ref{fig:shandite_electronic_structure}(c), (g), and (i), respectively, as well as \RhSnSe{} and \PdSnSe{}, as depicted in Figs.~\ref{fig:shandite_Se_electronic_structure}(b) and (g).